averygoodidea/averygoodwebapp-earthbucket/README.md

 ## Managing a Blog Post

-To create, edit or delete a blog post, an author must access <siteUrl>/author/blog/.
+To create, edit or delete a blog post, an author must create a markdown file in: `./src/posts`.

+These can be managed by creating an account at https://forestry.io.

+Then create a github "content" branch and connect the content branch to Forestry.

+When you are done with the creation of your blog post, go to github and merge the content branch into the master branch.

 ...